Chunking Large Documents with Contextualized Retrieval

 This is the key step that improves retrieval quality.
 For each chunk, we ask the LLM to generate a short context that situates it within the full document.
 This context is prepended to the chunk before adding to Zep.

 Cost optimization: When contextualizing many chunks from the same document, use prompt caching to cache the full document in the system prompt.
-This significantly reduces inference time and cost since the document tokens are reused across chunk requests.
+This reduces inference time and cost since the document tokens are reused across chunk requests.

 Each contextualized chunk is added to the user’s graph using graph.add.
 The method returns an episode object that can be used to track the ingestion.